DataWorld892/Python-Projects/Marathon/README.md

 # Marathon

 ### Introduction
-The objective of this project is to analyse ultramarathon running datasets.
+The goal of this project is to analyze ultramarathon running datasets by uncovering participant demographics, race performance, and geographic distributions.

 ### Data Source